 Anke speaks four languages and is also a writer for various magazines about life in France.
-She is the author of the books Peking Duck (1999) about the 1997 Peking to Paris Rally and Frisse [Fresh] Start in La Douce France (2017).
+She is the author of the books Peking Duck (1999) about the 1997 Peking to Paris Rally, and two books about her life in France (2017 and 2020).
 She combines her two passions (language and music) in writing about music history, making original connections between past and present.

 Anke’s articles on the history and beauty of Southwest France are published in Dutch magazines.
 Her third book was published in 2020.
 Her first book, Peking Duck, about the Peking to Paris Classic Rally, is on sale here.
 Her two books about life in France (in Nederlands) are here.

 To follow Anke on Facebook, click here or find her on Facebook @singsouthwestfrance